Molecular, Cellular, and Developmental Biology

 Prerequisites

 Most but not all of the MCDB courses require prior preparation in biological science.
-First years should take BIOL 101102103, and 104 or contact the director of undergraduate studies (DUS) for more information.
-All majors must also complete a course in mathematics numbered MATH 115 or higher or a statistics course taken at Yale and approved by the DUS.
+First years should take BIOL 101, 102, 103, and 104 or contact the director of undergraduate studies (DUS) for more information.
+All majors must also complete a course in mathematics numbered MATH 115 or higher or a statistics course (S&DS 100, S&DS 101-109, or S&DS 238), and other statistic courses taken at Yale with approval from the DUS.

 For the B.A. degree, students must take a two-term lecture sequence in chemistry, usually in their first year, and a term course in physics numbered PHYS 170 or higher usually in their junior year.